Kairotic/coding-with-knots/quipu.md

 over how they are drawn.
 Also, topologically oriented displays are naturally limited where metrics are at stake.
 We needed to get more of an overview of the data, displaying the knots in the right positions with the pendants being the right length.
-A new system, which we have named *pixelquipu*, was devised to display a quipu directly from the Harvard dataset:
+A new system, which we have named *pixelquipu*[@julian_rohrhuber_2017_291960], was devised to display a quipu directly from the Harvard dataset:

 ![Quipu #UR018 rendered with PixelQuipu](figures/ur018.png)\